jrsawvel/Code-Description/screenshots/README.md

 ![](https://c1.staticflickr.com/1/744/22344767405_93b57ae7e8_z.jpg)

-br.
-I spend most of my time in the stream view, which is similar to the stream view listed above for Veery.
+<br />I spend most of my time in the stream view, which is similar to the stream view listed above for Veery.
 It's also used at Scaup, and it's the view used for the notes section in Grebe.

 ![](https://c2.staticflickr.com/6/5699/22331841642_6df5c355cb_z.jpg)

-br.
-My profile page.
+<br />My profile page.
 The items listed in the light blue background are only shown to me when I'm logged in.

 ![](https://c2.staticflickr.com/6/5696/22156837100_3f9b4c63a9_z.jpg)